Description

 - Rinse thoroughly and remove any rocks or scraps from the dry beans. *See note if using canned beans.

-- Stew the beans for an hour or until they are cooked through (can take up to 2 hours depending on how fresh your beans are), stirring every 20 minutes or so, to make sure they don’t stick.
+- Stew the beans for an hour (see note if using canned beans) or until they are cooked through (can take up to 2 hours depending on how fresh your beans are), stirring every 20 minutes or so, to make sure they don’t stick.

 - Remove the bay leaves and serve the beans with rice and garnish with a squeeze of lime juice and sprig of cilantro.